 The automatic pump controller eliminates the need for any manual switching of pumps installed for the purpose of pumping water from a reservoir to an overhead tank (refer Fig.1).
-It automatically switches on the pump when the water level in the tank falls below a certain low level L), provided the water level in the reservoir is above a certain level (R).
-Subsequently, as the water level in the lank rises to an upper level (M) , the pump is switched off automatically.
+It automatically switches on the pump when the water level in the tank falls below a certain low-level (L), provided the water level in the reservoir is above a certain level (R).
+Subsequently, as the water level in the tank rises to an upper level (M), the pump is switched off automatically.
 The pump is turned on again only when the water level again falls below level L in the tank, provided the level in the reservoir is above R. This automated action continues.

 The circuit is designed to ‘overlook’ the transient oscillations of the water level which would otherwise cause the logic to change its state rapidly and unnecessarily.
 The circuit uses a single CMOS chip (CD4001) for logic processing.